 - One caveat: At this point it is generally accepted by researchers that approximately 80% of the radioactive contamination from Fukushima went into the ocean, 18% into Japan, and 2% spread globally.

 - Short answer: Yes, they’re decreasing.

-- Long answer: While occasionally news of a “new hotspot” is reported in the media, the reality is that for the most part these hotspots have existed (at least) since the 3/11 event but just haven’t been detected.
-Since 3/11 people have become much more aware of radiation and their immediate surroundings and are doing more measurements on their own, and because of this much more detailed data is being gathered, meaning that hotspots which previously may have gone unnoticed are being discovered more regularly.
+- Long answer: Particularly in the first year following the accident, occasionally news of a “new hotspot” was reported in the media.
+In reality, for the most part these hotspots had existed (at least) since the 3/11 event but just hadn’t been detected.
+Since 3/11 people in Japan particularly have become much more aware of radiation and their immediate surroundings and are doing more measurements on their own, and because of this much more detailed data is being gathered, meaning that hotspots which previously may have gone unnoticed are being discovered more regularly.
 The major contamination from Fukushima Daiichi is Cs137, which has a 30 year half-life, and Cs134, which has a 2 year half-life.
-Because of this, and the effect of weathering such as rain, radiation levels have already decreased by about 40% in most affected areas.
+Because of this, and the effect of weathering such as rain, radiation levels have already decreased by about 60% in most affected areas.
 But the contamination will be a problem for decades.